 Sports betting in Illinois is authorized under the Sports Wagering Act (230 ILCS 45).
 Permanent rules regarding operations in the state were adopted on June 4, 2020.
 You can review them in detail, but the key info is summarized below.

-Illinois originally instituted an 18-month rollout period for online betting, during which bettors must visit a retail sportsbook location at a casino or racetrack to verify their online betting accounts.
+Illinois originally instituted an 18-month rollout period for online betting, requiring bettors to visit a retail sportsbook location at a casino or racetrack to verify their online betting accounts.

-That said, this restriction has been lifted and re-imposed several times during 2020.
-Fully remote registration is currently authorized in Illinois.
+This restriction has been lifted and re-imposed several times during 2020.
+Fully remote registration is currently authorized in Illinois, and is widely expected to continue indefinitely.

-Online sportsbooks in Illinois are required to check user’s location whenever they attempt to place a wager or fund their accounts.
+IL sportsbooks are required to check user’s location whenever they attempt to place a wager or fund their accounts.

 Geo-comply software will ping your location frequently when visiting your sportsbook of choice.
 Most betting apps have integrated this functionality with the location services on your mobile device, while computer users will generally need to download an unobtrusive software package directly from their sportsbook website.

-Note that you do not need to be an Illinois resident to use a betting app or online betting site in the state.
+Note that you do not need to be an Illinois resident to use a betting app or online sportsbook in the state.
 Location requirements apply to your physical presence within state lines rather than your regular place of residence.

 Online Sports Betting Licenses in Illinois

-To operate an online sportsbook in Illinois, operators must hold a “master license” that allows them to offer sports wagering in the state generally.
+To operate an online sportsbook in Illinois, operators must hold a “master license” that allows them to offer sports wagering of any kind.
 Only existing casinos, racetracks, and professional sporting arenas are eligible to apply for the master licenses.

 Master licensees are authorized to launch just one online platform per license.
 This means each of the state’s existing casinos can either partner with a single existing online brand, or create their own online platform.